 Arriving from outside Newfoundland and Labrador or from outside Canada

-It is recommended that you apply for permanent residency upon arrival in Canada.
-You may refer to the Canadian Immigration and Citizenship website.
-You may also consider applying under the Newfoundland and Labrador Provincial Nominee Program.
-For further information on these options please contact the Manager of Academic Recruitment and Support.
+It is your responsibility to maintain your immigration status during your appointment.
+You are strongly encouraged to apply for permanent residency as soon as possible after taking up your appointment.
+For further information on permanent residency refer to the Canadian Immigration and Citizenship website and the Newfoundland and Labrador Provincial Nominee Program.
+For further information on permanent residency options, please contact the Manager of Academic Recruitment, Support and Immigration at firstname.lastname@example.org.
 See also Spousal Work Permits and Student Permits in the documents section.

 Relocation Expenses: Memorial University covers certain relocation expenses for members of faculty.
 For the university's policy on moving household goods, you should consult the policy relating to Travel Relocation and Removal.
 New members of faculty, after receiving their letter of appointment from the the Vice-President Academic, need to make arrangements with the Department of Finance.
-Contact Pam Clancey at email@example.com or 709-864-2597.
+Contact Scott Murphy at email@example.com or 709-864-2597.